 - For the frosting: Put the Erythritol in a food processor or coffee grinder and mix until it's very fine like icing sugar.
 Use a whisk to mix it in a small bowl with the coconut cream and the lime/lemon juice.
 If the frosting is too thick add more milk or lime/lemon juice.
 If it's too thin add more Erythritol.
 Spread the frosting onto the loaf and put it in the fridge until the frosting is hard.
 Enjoy!

-- I had the best result with canned coconut milk which will make the loaf moist, soft and rich due to the higher fat content.
-If you use boxed plant-based milk (like almond milk, oat milk etc) which is often watered down a lot, I would suggest adding a few tbsp of oil.
+- Plant-based milk: I had the best result with canned coconut milk which will make the loaf moist, soft, and rich due to the higher fat content.
+If you use boxed plant-based milk (like almond milk, oat milk, etc) which is often watered down a lot, I would suggest adding a few tbsp of oil.

 - Sweetener: If you are using regular sugar, make sure to use just 100 g, otherwise, the Cranberry Loaf might be too sweet.